ShahbozbekH/Sliter/README.md

 The name is a portmanteau of Slow and Filter, made to sound like slither.

 ## To Build
-Requirements:\n
+Requirements:\
--Your kernel must be compiled with BTF enabled.
+-Your kernel must be compiled with BTF enabled.\
--libbpf and all its dependencies must be installed on the system.
+-libbpf and all its dependencies must be installed on the system.\
--Clang 13+
+-Clang 13+\
--GCC
+-GCC\
--bpftool
+-bpftool\

 Clone:
 ```